Blazity/enterprise-commerce/README.md

 🚀 Launch your high-performance eCommerce site in minutes, not weeks, with this Next.js commerce starter.
 Leverage the power of Vector Search and AI to deliver a superior online shopping experience without the development headaches.

-Simply run this command and let our CLI do the setup for you!
+Run this command and let our CLI do the job or [see our documentation for manual setup instruction](https://docs.commerce.blazity.com/).

 ```bash
 $ yarn create commerce